 Heng-Ching holds a Ph.D. in Music (2009) from the University of Leeds.
-Others degrees include a Master of Music (2004) from the City University, Guildhall School of Music & Drama (studied with David Takeno and Jack Glickman), a Postgraduate Diploma from the Birmingham Conservatoire (international students scholarship), and a Bachelor of Music Education (2002) from the Taipei Municipal Teacher’s College (goverment scholarship).
+Others degrees include a Master of Music (2004) from the City University, Guildhall School of Music & Drama (studied with David Takeno and Jack Glickman), a Postgraduate Diploma from the Birmingham Conservatoire (international students scholarship, studied with Rivka Golani), and a Bachelor of Music Education (2002) from the Taipei Municipal Teacher’s College (government scholarship).
 During her doctoral candidature she was the recipient of two prestigious and highly competitive research awards: a British Woman Foundation Fund Scholarship Award and a Music and Letters award from the Oxford Journals.

 Currently, Dr. Fang enjoys her teaching career as a founder of the Selly Oak Music School, teaching Piano, Violin (Viola) and Music Theory in Birmingham.